charleskorn/golang-in-kotlin/README.md

 * While this is a Kotlin Multiplatform project, I've deliberately avoided the use of `expect` / `actual` in the interests of keeping the point of this sample app clear.
 * The Gradle configuration for this project could be improved.
 Again, this isn't the focus of this sample.
+* This project only supports macOS.
+* In its current configuration, this project doesn't support cross-compilation - you can only use the produced binaries on the same architecture as the machine used to build the project.
+For example, if you have an Apple Silicon Mac, the binaries you build will not work on an Intel Mac.